OpenAMP/kvmtool-openamp-staging/README_RSL.md

 - For an x86 guest, the irq parameter specifies an IO APIC interrupt line to be used as virtio backend-to-frontend notification.
 - In the hypervisorless mode of operation, the transport is mmio.
 - shmem-addr and shmem-size define a shared memory pool from which each virtio device receives a pre-shared memory region to use for virtqueues and data buffers
---vproxy enables notification indirection between the PMM and vhost_net and vhost_vsock to allow the PMM to make use of the host's AF_VSOCK support for example.
+--vproxy enables notification indirection between the PMM and vhost_net and vhost_vsock to allow the PMM to make use of the host's AF_VSOCK support.

 Currently the following virtio devices can operate in hypervisor-less mode: 9p, console, virtio network, virtio vsock.

-For example a deployment with VxWorks which enables the virtio frontends for virtio-net, vsock, both with vhost offloading, and virtio console, can be instantiated with the following parameters:
+This launch configuration enables virtio-net, vsock, 9p and virtio console for a guest running the VxWorks real-time operating system.
+In this configuration KVM is used to bootstrap the guest / virtio front-end and to support the notification infrastructure between the virtio back-end and front-end.

 lkvm run --debug-nohostfs --cpus 1 --mem 2048 \
 --console virtio \